sufwankhalid1/Wildbook/node/cust/happywhale/server/docs/About.md

-##Happy Whale
+##Happywhale
 Share with us your whale photos, and if we are able to recognize individuals, we will tell you what we know about them.
-Our initial focus is on the whales of the California coastline, in particular the Humpback Whales of Monterey Bay.
-We know the whales here best, and have a good chance of recognizing any Humpback with a patterned fluke (tail).
-With every recognizable individual, we’ll share a story of a whale and will allow scientists to know more about the movements and populations of our most magnificent ocean neighbors.
+We are initially focusing on the Humpback Whales of Monterey Bay, California, and marine mammals of the Antarctic region where expedition cruise vessels travel.
+For California, we know these whales well, and have a good chance of recognizing any Humpback with a patterned fluke (tail).
+For Antarctica, we know some of the animals but there are *so* many unanswered questions about populations, recovery from whaling and habitat use.
+With every recognizable individual, we’ll share any story we know of the animal, and the data from your sighting will contribute to the science of our most magnificent ocean neighbors.

 ##The Team
-Happywhale.com is the first project by Animal.us, a Public Benefits Corporation with the mission of enabling people to recognize, connect with and follow individual animals to further science and create a rich understanding of wild species.
+<a href="/">Happywhale.com</a> is a project of Animal.us, a Public Benefits Corporation (i.e. B-corp) with the mission of enabling people to recognize, connect with and follow individual animals to further science and create a rich understanding of wild species.
 We use <a href="http://www.wildme.org" target="_blank">wildbook</a>, an open source software framework for managing wildlife information and sightings.
-Happy Whale depends on a collaboration between Animal.us and the Cascadia Research Collective.
+Happywhale depends on a collaboration between Animal.us and Cascadia Research Collective of Olympia, Washington, USA.

 Cascadia Research Collective is a tax-exempt non-profit research organization founded in 1979 that has coordinated the long term photo-ID efforts on blue, humpback, and gray whales on the US West Coast since the mid 1980s.
 More recently, photo-ID efforts have expanded to include fin whales, Risso’s dolphins and Cuvier’s beaked whales.
 See <a href="http://www.cascadiaresearch.org" target="_blank">cascadiaresearch.org</a> for more information.